 Here is how the Co-authoring works in Excel documents with SharePoint 2013 – Office Web Apps:

 Step 1: Navigate to any document library/folder where your Excel files are stored.
 Click on the context menu button and click on More options as in the below screen.

 Step 2: Choose the “Edit in Browser” menu item from the context menu.

 Step 3: This launches your Excel Sheet in Edit mode in the browser.
-You can get the changes as soon as it’s made by any other user – concurrently editing the document.
+You can get the changes as soon as any other user makes it – concurrently editing the document.

 When more than one person is working on the same file, You’ll get all author names at the bottom right section.

-Please note, Co-Authoring feature is not available through on all office clients (E.g. Co-authoring is available only through Excel Web Apps for Excel spreadsheets.
+Please note that Co-Authoring feature is not available through all office clients (E.g., Co-authoring is available only through Excel Web Apps for Excel spreadsheets.
 For word documents, Co-Authoring is available via Microsoft Office Word Application).
 Also, It doesn’t work when you enable check-in/check-out functionality!
 Refer to this Technet link for supported clients: Overview of co-authoring in SharePoint 2013